unimorph/unimorph.github.io/shared-task-2021-p1-languages.md

 ## Annotated Languages

-The following {{ site.data.annotation2021 | size }} languages have been annotated according to the UniMorph schema.
-Missing parts of speech will be filled in soon.
+The following {{ site.data.annotation2021 | size }} languages will soon be annotated according to the UniMorph schema.
+If you work on or speak any of these languages and would like to contribute, please join the corresponding Google Group!
+Each Google Group contains links to detailed instructions and a shared Google drive folder to store the data.

 {% assign sorted_langs = site.data.annotation2021 | sort:"family" %}